-The Practical Philosophy introductory courses are given in English on Monday evenings, and are available either online, or in-person at the School house in Brussels.
+The Practical Philosophy introductory courses are given in English on Monday evenings, and are held in-person (depending on status of Covid restrictions) at the School house in Brussels.
 Separate courses are also available in French and Dutch.
 Visit our French or Dutch language websites for full information.

 A real taste of philosophy

 The next 10-week introductory course in Practical Philosophy will be held in-person at the School House in Brussels (subject to Covid-19 restrictions).

 Occasional online sessions may be held - see the registration page.
 These would be interactive, encouraging discussion with the tutor and between group members, as do the in-person sessions.
 The course fee is €70 which covers the 10 week term.